s-wxy/s-wxy.github.io/_posts/2020-05-05-pyspark-note-most-common-1.md

 So the **col_name = Product**.
 We can break down our question into steps:
 1. Select the corresponding columns from dataset
 2. Calculate the frequency of each value in the given column: (ID,product),count
-3. Using **windonw** function get the most common value (sort “count” in descending order and get the first row)
+3. Using **Window** functions get the most common value (sort “count” in descending order and get the first row)

 ##### Solution #####